russellsaintcyr/BookSuggestionWebApp/README.md

 # Book Suggestion Web App

-Users state what sort of books they like the most, ranking their preferences in importance.
+Users state what types of books they prefer, ranking their preferences by importance.
 Preferences can be author name (partial name search, case-insensitive, UTF-8 support), a specific genre, a range of years, and a range of pages.

 ### Single Preferences
 Let's take an example for a user who likes the author Kafka, with no other preferences.
 Our data source is quite limited, so we have few details about Kafka to use to recommend other books.
 The app queries the author's published genres and years of publication.
 The data shows that Kafka wrote in the genres of Comedy, Suspense and Science Fiction, and that his books were published from 1925-1952.
 The app offsets the year range by 25 years in either direction, to allow more flexibility in the suggestions.
 This returns a list of 22 books which can be [viewed here](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Author&author=Kafka).
 This list is sorted by rating high to low, and sub-sorted by author's first name A-Z.